I enjoy informing others how computer networks are built and operated.

-In a mesh topology, each node has a dedicated point–to–point connection with rest of the nodes in the network.
-Dedicated connection means data can only be flown between two nodes, it connects.
+In a mesh topology, each node has a dedicated point–to–point connection with the rest of the nodes in the network.
+Dedicated connection means data can only be flown between two nodes.

 7. Hybrid Topology

 This topology is a common arrangement of one or more topologies described above.
-It means one or more above described topologies connected with each other to form a hybrid network arrangement.
+It means one or more above described topologies connect with each other to form a hybrid network arrangement.

 © 2018 Karun Gaur